In-depth Linux Guide to Achieve PCI DSS Compliance and Certification

 Password strength

 Passwords are still an important piece in the authentication process.
-Have a look at the steps that can be taken on Linux to enforce a minimum password length and strength.
+Define a minimum password length and strength.

 Two-factor authentication